- CUET 2024 What are Important Dates including CUET exam date?

 |Section II||27 Domain-specific Subjects||50||40||45 minutes for each subject.|

 Section IA Languages (13): Tamil, Telugu, Kannada, Malayalam, Marathi, Gujarati, Odiya, Bengali, Assamese, Punjabi, English, Hindi, and Urdu

 Section IB Languages (20): French, Spanish, German, Nepali, Persian, Italian, Arabic, Sindhi, Sanskrit, Kashmiri, Konkani, Bodo, Dogri, Maithili, Manipuri, Santhali, Tibetan, Japanese, Russian, Chinese.

 - A Candidate can choose a maximum of any 3 languages from Section IA and Section IB taken together.
-However, the third language chosen needs to be in lieu of 6th domain specific Subject chosen by the candidate – as applicable (so the maximum number of tests to be taken remains 9 only i.e. 2 Languages+6 Domain Specific Subjects+1 General Test OR 3 Languages+5 Domain Specific Subjects+1 General Test: flexibility being provided to help a candidate apply for many Universities depending on their eligibility conditions).
+However, the third language chosen needs to be instead of the 6th domain-specific Subject chosen by the candidate – as applicable (so the maximum number of tests to be taken remains 9 only i.e. 2 Languages+6 Domain Specific Subjects+1 General Test OR 3 Languages+5 Domain Specific Subjects+1 General Test: flexibility is provided to help a candidate apply for many Universities depending on their eligibility conditions).

 - Section II offers 27 Subjects, out of which a candidate may choose a maximum of 6 Subjects

 - For choosing Languages from Section IA and IB and domain-specific Subjects from Section II and General Test under Section III, the Candidate must refer to the requirements of his/her intended University.

 Guidelines are that all questions in various testing areas will be benchmarked at the level of Class XII only.
 This means that questions will be asked on the 10th, 11th and 12th.